epogrebnyak/linprog/README.md

 2. How to know which constraint was binding?
 3. Are dual prices meaningful for this type of problem?
 4. Is any sensitivity analysis possible?
+5. Can we do multiple criteria optimisation (eg weights in target func)?
+6. How to list second-best, third-best solution?
+7. What would 'soft constraints' enable us to do?

 What can go wrong when combining three tasks:

 - more constraints overlap
 - will need more days of planning (>7)

-Extra assignents:
+- may need to relax more constraints (eg zero outgoing inventory)
+- exhaustive list of assumptions

+Other modelling needs:

+1. May need extra way to shift production right - prefer later production for any order
-- explcitly model FIFO warehouse (by earmarking daily production), as a check
+2. Explcitly model FIFO warehouse (by earmarking daily production):
+  - as a direct check no expired products are shipped
+  - calculate average age of products when sold, in days

 ## References